nate-bensusen/me/feelings.md

 go for a walk, hike, drive

-play something to 100% break concetration.
+play something to 100% break concentration.

 make new memories to fight holiday depressions